-- (e) a model deficiency that has caused an overshooting in the past has already been addressed (there is no backward adjustment of overshootings). - 83.
+- (e) temporary transmission problems between different business locations. - 82.
+However, the ECB considers the following to be a non-exhaustive list of reasons for withdrawing an overshooting notification which would not be acceptable, because they are not considered as malfunctions in the calculation of the P&L or the VaR: - differences in pricing functions between the VaR engine and the actual and hypothetical P&L calculations (typically using front-office pricing functions); - (b) losses due to the trading or transfer of large positions at a price that deviates from the market price as a result of trading volumes; - (c) the overshooting corresponds to a small difference between VaR and a P&L; - (d) unexpected market movements; - (e) a model deficiency that has caused an overshooting in the past has already been addressed (there is no backward adjustment of overshootings); - (f) a change in the P&L calculation method, pricing function or parameterisation of a pricing function or a change in the market data input used in the P&L calculation. - 83.
 In accordance with Article 368(1)(a) of the CRR, the internal model must be closely integrated into the daily risk management process.
 In order for institutions to be able to meet this requirement, the ECB considers that the VaR numbers should be available within three business days.
 In addition, this would enable institutions to fulfil the requirement to notify back-testing overshootings within five business days.